Adult Education Programs

-In addition to Adult Basic Education, GED and Citizenship, PCC Adult Education offers programs for specific groups of people, including the following:
+PCC Adult Education also offers programs for specific groups of people, including the following:

-The Civics Adult Education program works with you, your instructors and community leaders to integrate civic learning and engagement throughout Adult Basic Education.
+The Civics and Student Leadership program works with you, your instructors and community leaders to integrate civic learning and engagement throughout Adult Basic Education.
 To get more information or to become involved in the Civics Program call 520-206-3810.

 Family Literacy Program

 The Family Literacy Program is an educational opportunity for your entire family.
-You work toward earning a GED, speaking better English, getting job skills and improving your parenting skills.
+You work toward earning a High School Equivalency diploma, speaking better English, getting job skills and improving your parenting skills.
 Both you and your children participate in educational activities together.
 Learn more about the Family Literacy Program.